Canadian Pharmacists Association

 Year in Review 2022 Banner

-In 2023, we helped connect federal officials to the pharmacy voices on the front lines and worked hard to ensure pharmacists were recognized and heard.
+In 2024, we helped connect federal officials to the pharmacy voices on the front lines to ensure that pharmacists are recognized and heard.

 Pharmacare icon